davicx/photographer/README.md

 This is a simple application to display photographers from json data.
 It was built using React and Node.js and should be able to run locally.

 ### Installation and Running
+To run you should navigate into and start the front end and back end following the instructions below.

 #### Front End
 Install: